 - Check local, state, and federal guidelines for additional restrictions or guidelines including travel restrictions, group size limitations, special closures or restrictions in parks and other shoreline areas, and other local health and safety guidelines.
 Here are links to the COVID-19 resource pages for each of the Great Lakes states:

-Note: The City of Chicago has closed all beaches, but cleanups are now allowed.
-Click here to read more about requirements for cleanups at Chicago beaches.
+Chicago: Click here to read more about requirements for cleanups at Chicago beaches.
 For up-to-date information, visit the Chicago Park District’s COVID-19 page.

 New York: https://coronavirus.health.ny.gov/home

 - Encourage all event attendees to register in advance with the new Adopt-a-Beach website.
 With the new website, we have made it as easy as possible for volunteers to register for cleanups.
 And, it is very easy for Team Leaders to cancel events and share updates with registered attendees.
 It will be the best way for Team Leaders and Alliance staff to keep in touch with volunteers if cleanup events are canceled or postponed.